cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 - See what elements match a given selector
 - See what element matches a string of text

-For more information, check out our official docs on the {% url "Selector Playground" https://docs.cypress.io/guides/core-concepts/test-runner.html#Selector-Playground %}.
+For more information, check out our official docs on the {% url "Selector Playground" test-runner#Selector-Playground %}.

 # Next Steps

-For more information on how to create end-to-end tests with Cypress, be sure to check out {% url "our official documentation here" https://docs.cypress.io/guides/overview/why-cypress.html %}.
+For more information on how to create end-to-end tests with Cypress, be sure to check out {% url "our official documentation here" why-cypress %}.

 {% note warning %}
 If you see any inaccuracies with this or feel something has been misrepresented, please {% url "submit an issue here" https://github.com/cypress-io/cypress-documentation/issues/new %}.